sanity-io/sanity-plugin-media/README.md

 - Multiple insertion into documents
 - More detailed metadata views
 - Folder management (!)
-- Fix typings across the board, consider using `typesafe-actions`
 - Remember browser options with local storage

 ## Contributing